-1. The option to extend the Term of the Sublease in Section 6.2.3 of the Agreement shall be amended as follows: - a.
-The Tenant will notify the Landlord by January 21, 2024, 11:59 PM U.S. Pacific Time ("Deadline") of either: (i) Tenant's desire to exercise the option to extend the Term of the Sublease as specified in Section 6.2 of the Agreement ("Extension Option"); or (ii) Tenant's desire to terminate the Term of the Sublease and move to a new office ("New Office") in the Landlord's portfolio ("Move Option"). - b.
+a.
+The Tenant will notify the Landlord by January 21, 2024, 11:59 PM U.S. Pacific Time ("Deadline") of either: (i) Tenant's desire to exercise the option to extend the Term of the Sublease as specified in Section 6.2 of the Agreement ("Extension Option"); Class B Common Stock, such dividend or (ii) Tenant's desire to terminate the Term of the Sublease and move to a new office ("New Office") in the Landlord's portfolio ("Move Option").

+- b.
 In the event Tenant elects to proceed with the Move Option, the following shall apply: (i) the parties must draft and execute a letter of intent that specifies the commercial terms of the New Office ("LOI") by the Deadline; (ii) the parties can finalize the lease documents, agreements, and negotiations for the New Office after the Deadline; and (iii) the Tenant can remain in the Tenancy until the New Office is ready for Tenant's occupancy. - c.
-For clarity, in the event the parties do not execute an LOI for the Move Option by the Deadline, then Tenant shall be deemed to have exercised the Extension Option pursuant to Section 6.2 of the Agreement.
+For clarity, in the event the parties do not execute an LOI for the Move Option by the Deadline, then Tenant distribution shall be deemed to have ~~exercised~~ been declared, and shall be payable in, shares of Class A Common Stock and no shares of Class B Common Stock shall be issued in payment thereof.